-Whether added in garden beds or pots, the plant adds a colorful tropical touch and are easy to grow.
+Whether added to garden beds or pots, the justicia (plant) adds a colorful tropical touch and are easy to grow.

 Flowering and Fragrance

-The unique and beautiful tubular flowers of Justicia carnea are the highlight of the plant.
+The unique and beautiful tubular flowers of Justicia carnea highlight the plant.

 The perennial plant puts on a never-ending show of radiant flowers from early spring to fall.
 The plume flowers grow atop a crown of foliage in large dense clusters.